Overlord (2007 video game): Gameplay

 The player begins in an old ruined tower that has been plundered of its magical artefacts and acts as a central hub for the player.
 As the stolen tower objects are recovered, new rooms and spells become available for use, and the Overlord's maximum health and mana increase.
 The player also needs to recover the blue, green, and red minion hives to summon the respective minions.
 The player can customise the tower with a variety of visual items such as banners and statues; the available visual items differ depending on in-game actions.
 Armour and weapons can be purchased or improved in the forge.
 Most defeated enemy types appear as opponents in the dungeon, an arena where the Overlord can fight them again (excluding bosses such as heroes and one-of-a-kind beasts).

 While the game claims that the Overlord is evil, the quests show him being more of an anti-hero.
 It tracks how corrupt the Overlord is in accomplishing his goals.
 During the game the Overlord is tempted by each of the deadly sins while trying to kill their corresponding heroes.
 The player's choices will influence your corruption level, either raising or lowering it.
 Slaughtering inoffensive townsfolk, stealing gold and other activities can increase the corruption level.
 The corruption level changes the way townsfolk treat the Overlord and will also change his appearance, a system similar to Fable.
 As corruption increases, the Overlord's armour will become more devilish with horns protruding out of the back, shoulders, elbows and knees and he will acquire a black aura.
 The corruption level determines which game ending the player sees and which high-level spells they can cast.

 The game offers several multiplayer modes, Slaughter, Survival, and Pillage.
 Slaughter pits two Overlords against each other in a head-to-head combat with potentially hundreds of minions.
 In Survival, two Overlords team up against large armies of enemies.
 Pillage is a competition in which two Overlords and their minions compete to see who can pillage and plunder the most gold in a selected amount of time.
 The Xbox 360 version provides voice chat over Xbox Live.
-In the PlayStation 3 version Raising Hell, the game features a mini-map on screen to help the player navigate through the game's world.
+In the PlayStation 3 version of Raising Hell, the game features a mini-map on screen to help the player navigate through the game's world.